IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 ### Linking to OCR Text

 #### As Annotations
 Digitized newspapers often have associated OCR text.
-To make this available inside a IIIF viewer, it needs to be in the form of one or more Annotations in the appropriate manifest, structured substantially similarly to [the captions or subtitles of an A/V file][0219].
+To make this available inside a IIIF viewer, it needs to be in the form of one or more Annotations in the appropriate manifest, structured substantially similarly to [the captions of an A/V file][0219].
 Each OCR file should correspond to a Canvas, and should be an Annotation in an Annotation Page, with
 + a `motivation` of `supplementing`,
 + the URI of the OCR file in the `id` property of the Annotation body, and
 + the `target` set to the applicable Canvas.